hashicorp/vault-client-dotnet/docs/System.md

 <a name="writelogger"></a>
 # **WriteLogger**

-> void WriteLogger (WriteLoggerRequest writeLoggerRequest, string name, TimeSpan? wrapTTL = null)
+> void WriteLogger (string name, WriteLoggerRequest writeLoggerRequest, TimeSpan? wrapTTL = null)

 Modify the log level of a single logger.